Maintains and repairs all plumbing, heating, ventilation, air conditioning (HVAC) and refrigeration components on campus as required.

 Graduation from certified trade school plus one year experience in the field.

-Proof of five consecutive years as a Journeyperson in the field.
+Proof of five consecutive years' experience in HVAC, Plumbing or Electrical field.

 Must be available to work evenings, nights and weekend hours as required.

 Consideration will be given to candidates that may meet a partial combination of experience, with the position being awarded at the Mechanic level.
 Mechanic level candidates will be required to participate in training assignments to progress, outside work schedule, towards becoming a Journeyperson HVAC Technician.
 Mechanics will be assigned to the 2nd or 3rd shift during their training period to Journeyperson status and will then be eligible to bid on day positions as they become available.